Benderx2/R3X/src/compiler/readme.txt

 		[S] = 'A'
 		[S+1] = 0
 		LET X = [S] // X = 'A' or 65.
+	Also, {S} will load a 32-bit integer, [S] will load an 8-bit integer, and @S@ will load a 16-bit integer.
 Operators:
 	Current supported operators are +, -, /, *, %, &, ^, |.
 There is operator precendence, but it's very shitty.
 	Please don't use it, instead just use fkn parentheses, and if you can't then go fuck yourself, I don't have time for this shit.

 	Thank you.
-And fuck off, please goto the second last line of this page to see what it means.
+And fuck off, please goto the line 53 to see what it means...
+	...
+OMFG WTF RECURSION??!?!?!
+RECURSION IS SUPPORTED YAY! [to an extent]

 Using variables in inline asm:
 	The address to variables can be referred to as v0 [for variable A]. v1 [for variable B] and so on..